lmalki-h/lmalki-h/README.md

 # Hi there 🌞

-🌱  I'm a code newbie

-📚  I'm currently reading Clean Code to build good code habits

-🦄  Usually I program in C and I love it

-🥃   Although today, I'm working on a project in assembly x86-64 which is very interesting

-🧜🏼‍♀️  My pronouns are she/they

 <!--
 **lmalki-h/lmalki-h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.